 Although detention in the ‘Gypsy camps’ was officially indefinite, there was a limited possibility of release, which was used at the beginning of the camp‘s existence in connection with its overcrowding and later in connection with its liquidation.
 Approximately 250 to 260 people were released from the camp during its existence.
 Some inmates were apparently also released thanks to corruption and bribes.
 However, most of those officially released were soon re-arrested and deported to Auschwitz-Birkenau.

 Another option was running away.
 The camp area was surrounded by a two-meter-high fence made of wooden planks with a superstructure made of barbed wire and constantly guarded by guards with service dogs.
-The conditions for flight were thus better at the external work sites, where some inmates even spent the night.
+The conditions for escape were thus better at the external work sites, where some inmates even spent the night.
 If the fugitives were caught, they were put in the prison of the criminal police directorate in Brno and then usually included in the transport of ‘asocials’ to the Auschwitz I concentration camp.
 During the camp‘s existence, about 70 inmates attempted to escape, and roughly one-fifth succeeded in evading capture.

 For example, on 10 May 1943, a group of four Roma men successfully escaped from the camp, each with a different outcome.
 Bohuslav Dydy (1925‒1943) was shot immediately during the escape.
 Prisoner functionary Blažej Dydy (1917‒unknown) was captured and later deported to Auschwitz-Birkenau.
 Ludvík Murka (1908‒1944) was captured in November 1943 and executed in a prison in Prague in June 1944.
 His brother Antonín Murka (1923‒1989) went into hiding, later joined the resistance movement, led a small partisan group, and after the war was decorated multiple times for his resistance activities.